GinnieI/cypress_test/README.md

 # cypress_test
-This is for cypress training with Idongesit to commit cypress scripts
+This is for my cypress training with Idongesit to commit cypress scripts